jcjollant/gakneeboard/README.md

 ## TODO

 # Done
+## 10/08/2024
+* Editor mode now supports tiles swapping
 ## 10/06/2024
 * Shared template now show as green in the load dialog
 * Description includes published status and publication code
 * Fixed template name with *
+* Feedback button has been extracted from menu
+* Editor Button is using new control
+* Speed up initial load
 ## 10/04/2024
 * Notes Page (new)
 * Fixed missing checklist syntax link in Checklist Tile